 One of my best was, “But I told you,” when we BOTH know he never did!

-“He made me feel like I was insane and was suffering from short term memory loss”
+“He made me feel like I was insane and was suffering from short-term memory loss”

-So yes, he made me feel like I was insane and was suffering with short term memory loss, and all this made me paranoid, distrustful of him, insecure, sad, out of control, fearful, drained, lethargic and vulnerable.
+So yes, he made me feel like I was insane and was suffering from short term memory loss, and all this made me paranoid, distrustful of him, insecure, sad, out of control, fearful, drained, lethargic and vulnerable.

 AWFUL feelings to have, especially since I was never normally like that.